 Depending on where you live, you may or may not have a snow route.
 If schools are on snow routes pick up times will vary.
+If school is on a two-hour delayed start, the snow route bus stop time will also be delayed by two hours.
 Transportation will make individual arrangements for students who receive specialized transportation which do not follow the snow routes.

 - Go to Infofinder to find your snow bus route.

 - On the top left type in your street address and click enter or Search.